 There is an economic relationship between the hedged items and the hedging instruments as the terms of the interest rate swap contract match the terms of highly probable forecast transactions (i.e. notional amount and expected payment date).
 The Group has established a hedge ratio of 1:1 for the hedging relationships as the underlying risk of the interest rate swap contract are identical to the hedged risk components.
-To test hedge effectiveness, the Group uses the hypothetical derivative method and compares the changes in the fair value of the hedging instruments against the changes in the fair value of the hedged items attributable to the hedged risks.
+To test hedge effectiveness, the Group uses the hypothetical derivative method and compares the changes in the fair value of the hedged items attributable to the hedged risks.